 As part of an academic medical center, we are committed to being actively involved in research.
-Through research we can continue to innovate and provide state-of-the-art clinical care.
-By studying materials or medications that may decrease hospital length of stay, imrpove healing time, improve cosmetic outcomes and lower costs, we help improve patient outcomes.
+Through research we can continue to innovate and provide leading-edge clinical care.
+By studying materials or medications that may decrease hospital length of stay, improve healing time, improve cosmetic outcomes and lower costs, we help improve patient outcomes.

 Current research studies include:

-- Comparing a new topical cream to standard burn cream in the treatment of severe burns
+- Comparing a new topical cream to standard burn cream as it relates to severe burn treatment

 - Evaluating the impact of traditional burn treatments on swallowing

-- Studying the characteristics of healing in burn patients in order to improve future care
+- Studying the characteristics of healing in burn victims in order to improve future health care

 - Use of skin graft adhesive to improve healing and decrease pain from staples